Livescribe Pens at Middle Tennessee State University

 The Livescribe smart pens may be checked out to any registered student who has been approved of note taking accommodations by MTSU's Disability & Access Center (DAC).
 The DAC checks out a few models of Livescribe pens and the process of using the pen may vary slightly among the models.
 The remainder of this webpage will overview the main models offered and how students may get started with using them.
 First, please note the check out of the actual physical pen equipment takes place in the main DAC office located in Keathley University Center, room 107.

-The 'Livescribe Aegir' and 'Livescribe 3' smart pens
+The 'Livescribe Aegir', 'Livescribe 3', and 'Livescribe Symphony' smart pens

-Both the 'Livescribe Aegir' (pictured on the left) and 'Livescribe 3' (pictured on the right) models function with the assistance of the 'Livescribe+' app, which pairs with the pen via Bluetooth.
+The 'Livescribe Aegir', 'Livescribe 3', and 'Livescribe Symphony' models function with the assistance of the 'Livescribe+' app, which pairs with the pen via Bluetooth.
 Livescribe+ download links for all supported devices, along with a description of the app, may be found on this official webpage by Livescribe: Livescribe+ Offical Page and Downloads.

 Typically, students have preferred using the Android or iPhone version of the app as the most reliable/convenient but you'll notice other options exist within the link above.
 Once you download and launch the application on your device of choice, the LiveScribe+ app will begin a tutorial which walks you through how to pair the pen with the app and how to use the many features of the pen and software.